sdevikar/ticktock-plexil-ticktock/README.md

 make
 ```

-3. Copy the generated TickTockController and TickTockPlan.plx to convenient locations and Run the PLEXIL plan. e.g.
+3. Run the PLEXIL plan. e.g.

 ```
-./TickTockController -p plans/TickTockPlan.plx
+./TickTockController -p ../src/plans/TickTockPlan.plx -c ../src/interface-config.xml -d ../src/Debug.cfg
 ```

+Note: You can comment out stuff from Debug.cfg (by prefixing #) as needed, if you do not want to see verbose output

 ## Afterthoughts: